 The long range, price, accuracy, battery life and security features of NCD Long Range Industrial IoT Wireless AC Current Monitor Sensors makes it an affordable choice which exceeds the requirements for most of the industrial as well as consumer market applications.

-Note: To measure the low current (below 1.5 Amps) pass the wire through the sensor 5 times and divide the current readings by 5.
+Note: To measure the low current (below 1.5 Amps using a 100Amp CT) pass the wire through the sensor 5 times and divide the current readings by 5.

 This device sends data periodically, based on user-preset timing intervals.

 This device sends data when input thresholds exceed user-defined preset limits.

 NCD IoT Sensors send a lot more than just sensor data.
 For instance, a unique serial number is sent so you can always identify a particular sensor on the network.
 A Node ID is also included, which a single byte of data that you can use for anything, such as the floor of a building or to help identify which group a sensor belongs to.
 Also included in the data packet is a firmware version, battery level, and sensor type.
 This allows your software to positively identify and manage the health of NCD IoT wireless sensors.
 While signal strength data is also available, it is handled in a different way, and is not included in the sensor data packet (but rest assured, signal strength data for each sensor is available).
 Please see the Resources tab to see detailed information on the data structure of this device.